Skip to content

 Janet Davis Cleaners offers these tips on caring for your personal gown:

-• Remove plastic wrap; this is only for transportation.
-Fabrics need to breathe and wrapping your box in plastic could cause yellowing or mildew if moisture were trapped in the box.
+• Remove Plastic Wrap Immediately: This wrap is only for transportation.
+Fabrics need to breathe, and wrapping your box in plastic could cause yellowing or mildew if moisture is trapped inside the box.

 • You will notice we have removed any bust or underarm pads.
 These items may emit acid fumes, and so should be stored separately.